GregoryBWilson/Amazon_Vine_Analysis/README.md

 The resulting average for paid reviews was calculated to be 4.170984455958549.

-We conducted the same analysis for upnpaid reviews.
+We conducted the same analysis for unpaid reviews.
 Using the code fence below we created a dataframe to look at the distribution of unpaid ratings.

 ```python
 # Distribution of Unpaid Rating